Washington Trail 10K

 Shoes suitable for the ground conditions.

-All finishers get the coveted Washington Trail 10k Dog Tag medal.
+All finishers get a newly designed bespoke medal for 2019.
 On race day choose between Urban Trail League Mug or Buff as your extra race momento.

 There are also male and female prizes for the categories shown below.

 Biddick Academy School,

 NE38 8ALMap for Biddick Academy

 08:30 - 09:40Biddick AcademyOpens for race registration,pick up race numbers and race merchandice.

 - All competitors must be running under their own names and numbers.
 No swapping of numbers or running in another’s place will be accepted.
 If you are found to be running in another’s place you will be disqualified.